accelerate-sf/resources/RULES.md

 ***An affiliate is: (a) an organization that is under common control, sharing a common majority or controlling owner, or common management; or (b) an organization that has a substantial ownership in, or is substantially owned by the other organization.

+### How hackathon handles participant data
+Hackathon reserves the rights to share participant names / emails with our partner orgs and sponsors.

 ### How To Enter
 Entrants may enter by visiting AccelerateSF.org (“Hackathon Website”) and following the below steps: